wasififtikhar/Product-Cards/README.md

 # Product-Cards
- It is basic Html, CSS and some javascript website templete
+ It is basic Html and CSS website templete